MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

-## Generate your application with a channel or group tab
+## Generate your application with a configurable tab

 1. Open Visual Studio and select **Open a project or solution**.